Learn something new every day

-All concrete is a combination of aggregate — gravel and/or sand — cement, and water, but the proportions of the mix can be varied.
+Concrete generally starts out as a powder, and in almost all cases comes as a combination of aggregate, which is gravel and sometimes also sand; cement; and water.
+The proportions of the mix can be varied depending on the source and manufacturer, though, which can make it difficult to simply guess or measure with precision.
 A larger proportion of water causes a softer, wet concrete mix, which is easier to handle during the pour and requires less care during curing.
 It also results in a slightly softer and less durable finished product.
-A smaller amount of water causes a stiffer, wet concrete mix, which is harder to manage but makes a stronger and more durable finished product, one with a higher concrete pounds per square inch (PSI).
+A smaller amount of water causes a stiffer, wet concrete mix, which is harder to manage but makes a stronger and more durable finished product that is capable of bearing more weight.

-The slump test is performed by filling a test mold with the wet concrete.
-The mold is shaped more or less like a cone that is missing its pointed end.
-A 5/8-inch (1.5 cm) diameter metal rod is inserted into the filled cone and pumped up and down about 25 times.
-This removes air bubbles and settles the concrete.
-The concrete spilling over the top of the mold is leveled off, and then the mold is removed and placed next to the concrete.
-Without the support from the mold, the concrete slumps down under its own weight.
+Manufacturers typically perform the slump test by filling a specialized test mold with wet concrete.
+In most cases the mold is shaped more or less like a cone that is missing its pointed end.
+A 5/8-inch (1.5 cm) diameter metal rod is inserted into the filled cone and pumped up and down about 25 times, mainly to remove air bubbles and settle the concrete.
+Anything that is spilling over the top of the mold should be leveled off, and then the mold is generally removed; without the support from the mold, the concrete slumps down under its own weight.
+The amount of slumping is the most important thing.

-The metal rod is placed horizontally across the top of the mold and extended over the slumped pile of concrete.
-A ruler is used to measure the distance between the rod and the concrete, which is the height lost when the concrete slumped down.
-The amount of height lost, expressed in inches, is the “slump” for that particular batch of concrete.
+The rod is then usually placed horizontally over the slumped pile of concrete and balanced on the empty mold, which most measurers will set nearby.
+A ruler is used to measure the distance between the rod and the concrete, which represents the height lost when the concrete slumped down.
+This number is the “slump” for that particular batch of concrete.

-A slump of 1 to 3 inches (2.5 to 7.6 cm) indicates a very stiff mix, suitable for commercial work.
-This is sometimes expressed as "1 to 3."
-A stiff mix like this is difficult to work with, and ordinarily it requires a mechanical vibrator to get it to consolidate properly.
-It produces the hardest and strongest concrete.
+In most cases, a slump of 1 to 3 inches (2.5 to 7.6 cm) indicates a very stiff mix and is the most suitable for commercial work.
+This is sometimes expressed as "1 to 3" on packaging and in sales information.
+A stiff mix like this can be really difficult to work with, and ordinarily it requires a mechanical vibrator to get it to consolidate properly.
+It generally produces the hardest and strongest concrete.

-A slump of 4 or 5 is acceptable for residential work, and pouring concrete is easier with this amount of slump.
-The concrete can be worked by hand, and it still results in strong concrete.
-Any mix with a slump of more than 7 should not be used at all.
+A slump of 4 or 5 inches (10.1 to 12.7 cm) is generally thought to be the most appropriate for residential work, and pouring concrete is easier with this amount of slump.
+This sort of material can usually be worked by hand, and it still results in strong concrete in most cases.
+Most experts say that a slump greater than 5 is usually too runny to work with, and with few exceptions a mix with a slump of more than 7 inches (17.8 cm) should not be used at all.
+In most cases it will be too runny to set properly, and may lack a lot of the strength and durability people generally expect.

 What a simple way to test concrete!
 I thought it would be a bit more complicated, but the name really says it all, doesn't it?
 All you do is see how much the cement slumps.
 I wonder who came up with the idea for this.
 Was someone just sitting around looking at concrete mix one day, and thought "I know how we can test it!
 We'll measure how much it slumps and call it a slump test for concrete."?